High-Functioning Anxiety:When Doing Everything Well Isn’t Enough

 The Cost That Accumulates

-But the issue is not time management.
+But this is not a time management problem.

 A Different Question

-These are reasonable goals.
-But beneath them is usually a more important question:
+But beneath them is often a more important question:

 What would it mean to matter not because of what I produce, but simply because I exist?

-That question is uncomfortable.
-Sometimes it brings up grief, or anger, or a kind of emptiness that productivity has been keeping at bay.
+Sometimes it brings up grief, anger, or a kind of emptiness that productivity has been keeping at bay.

 But it is also the beginning of something different.